 The Center for Black Studies Research sponsors fellows, research projects, workshops, guest speakers and symposiums.

-The Center has seven primary research initiatives and research clusters:
+The Center has six primary research initiatives and research clusters:

 Broadening participation in STEM